pallets-eco/flask-sqlalchemy/docs/quickstart.rst

 Simple Relationships
 --------------------

-SQLAlchemy collects to relational databases and what relational databases are really good at are relations.
+SQLAlchemy connects to relational databases and what relational databases are really good at are relations.
 As such, we shall have an example of an application that uses two tables that have a relationship to each other::